Join us for an adventure in flavor!

 Marinating meat adds great flavor, as well as helps tenderize the meat.

-One method is to place the meat in a ziploc bag, then pour in the marinade.
-Squeeze out as much air as possible, seal the bag, then lay flat on a plate.
-You can also marinate them in a shallow dish covered in cling wrap.
+One method I use is to place the meat in a Ziploc bag and pour in the marinade.
+I squeeze out as much air as possible, seal the bag, and lay it flat on a plate.
+I can also marinate the meat in a shallow dish covered in cling wrap.

-We recommend marinating at least one hour.
-Typically, we will marinate the meat in the morning, then cook it in the evening, or you could even marinate overnight.
+I recommend marinating for at least one hour.
+Typically, I marinate the meat in the morning and cook it in the evening, or I marinate it overnight.

-If marinating for more than one hour, keep the pork chops in the refrigerator.
-Remove from the refrigerator 30 minutes prior to cooking to allow them to come to room temperature.
+If I marinate for more than one hour, I keep the pork chops in the refrigerator.
+I remove them from the refrigerator 30 minutes before cooking to allow them to come to room temperature.

 After your pork chops have absorbed the rich, herby flavors of the marinade, it’s time to cook them to perfection.